tatey/trace_privately/README.md

 ## License

-The software is available as open source under the terms of the MIT License.
+This app is available as open source under the terms of the MIT License.
 See LICENSE.